 The Apostle Paul uses this astounding metaphor.
 He gives an example of following Christ as the head of a diverse yet unified body.
 It sheds light on the essence of the Christian faith.

 This passage of Scripture also offers timeless lessons on the unity, diversity, and interdependence of the believers of Christ.
 And, serves as a reminder that individuals have various gifts, skills, talents, and roles.

 Notwithstanding, it’s important to note that they are all an integral part of a greater whole.
-More importantly, these diverse gifts were given by Christ, the head, as He sees fit.
+More importantly, Christ, the head, gave these diverse gifts as He sees fit.